Ghazal: Popularity

-In Pakistan, Noor Jehan, Iqbal Bano, Abida Parveen, Farida Khanum, Ghulam Ali, Ahmed Rushdi, Ustad Amanat Ali Khan, Parvez Mehdi and Mehdi Hassan are known for ghazal renditions.
+Mehdi Hassan, Noor Jehan, Iqbal Bano, Abida Parveen, Farida Khanum, Ghulam Ali, Ahmed Rushdi, Ustad Amanat Ali Khan, and Parvez Mehdi are known for ghazal renditions.
 Indian Singers like Jagjit Singh (who first used a guitar in ghazals), Ahmed and Mohammed Hussain, Hariharan, Adithya Srinivasan, Pankaj Udhas, Umbayee and many others have been able to give a new shape to the ghazal by incorporating elements of Western music.

-Ghazals in other South Asian Languages
+Ghazals in other South Asian languages

 In addition to Urdu, ghazals have been very popular in the Gujarati language.
 For around a century, starting with Balashankar Kantharia, there have been many notable Gujarati ghazal writers including Kalapi, Barkat Virani 'Befaam', Asim Randeri, Shunya Palanpuri, Amrut Ghayal, Khalil Dhantejvi and many more.
 Some notable ghazals of those prominent writers have been sung by Bollywood playback singer Manhar Udhas.

 Renowned ghazal singer, and pioneer of Telugu ghazals, Ghazal Srinivas popularized the ghazal in Telugu.
 Ghazals in the Kannada language were pioneered in the 1960s by poet Shantarasam, though recordings of their poetry only began to be made in the early 2000s.
 Legendary musician Umbayee composed ghazals in Malayalam and popularized this form of music across Kerala.

 Suresh Bhat popularized ghazals in the Marathi language.
 Some of his amazing ghazals were sung by famous artists like Lata Mangeshkar and Asha Bhosale.
 He was known as Ghazal Samrat (the Emperor of ghazals) for his exposition of the ghazal form of poetry and its adaptation to the Marathi language.
 His disciple Ilahi Jamadar continued the tradition, blending Urdu and Marathi verses in his work.

 Kazi Nazrul Islam brought ghazals to the Bengali language, composing numerous poems which are still famous in both Bangladesh and India.
+Teg Ali Teg introduced ghazals in Bhojpuri, his ghazals collection Badmash Darpan was published in 1895.

+Motiram Bhatta was the pioneer & the one who introduced the ghazal in the world of Nepali literature due to which he is called Ghazal Samrat of Nepali Literature.
+They have become an important part of it.